JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer/README.md

 The [jetson hardware kit](https://www.amazon.com/Jetson-Nano-Developer-Kit-Package/dp/B07RQRMXQ6) is a small neural-computer with 128 tegra cores, which runs machine learning tools and libraries designed for arm usage.

-As the small neural computer comes without ability to boot, one is first required to prepare a disk image on a micro sd card using something other than the aforesaid jetson-nano neural computer, and I used my desktop to perform the tasks below.
+As the small neural computer comes without ability to boot, one is first required to prepare a disk image on a micro sd card using something other than the aforesaid jetson-nano neural computer, and I used my desktop to perform said disk preperartion task.